 The ACO proposed regulations were a disappointment to many.
 According to CMS itself, the up-front costs of launching an ACO would be around $1.8 million.
 Furthermore, ACO participants would be penalized for failing to keep patient costs in line with CMS targets, increasing the risk that they would not see a return on investment.
 Negative reactions led to CMS’ announcing, on May 17, a new shared savings program, a “pioneer ACO model” that would allow physicians and hospitals to start coordinating patient care as early as October.
 Advance payments may be available from CMS.
 Applications to form a pioneer ACO are due by July 18.
-The requirement of a minimum of 15,000 patients makes it virtually impossible for anesthesiologists to lead a pioneer ACO, but you may read more about this initiative on the.
+The requirement of a minimum of 15,000 patients makes it virtually impossible for anesthesiologists to lead a pioneer ACO, but you may read more about this initiative on the CMS web site.

 ASA filed an interesting “comment” on the proposed ACO regulations, suggesting that CMS expand its horizons from the “medical home” for primary care services and consider the savings and quality opportunities that would be afforded by a “surgical” or “peri-operative” home.
 As we have stated in a number of publications and presentations, we agree strongly with ASA that anesthesiologists have a key role to play in a surgical home.
-“Anesthesiologists routinely interact with providers from virtually all care settings and assess and monitor the patient from an overall perioperative perspective; thus, anesthesiologists are ideally suited to effectively assess and manage risk across the full continuum of the perioperative setting. (, CMS Administrator, June 3, 2011.)
+“Anesthesiologists routinely interact with providers from virtually all care settings and assess and monitor the patient from an overall perioperative perspective; thus, anesthesiologists are ideally suited to effectively assess and manage risk across the full continuum of the perioperative setting.
+(ASA Letter to Donald Berwick, MD, CMS Administrator, June 3, 2011.)

 Whether by managing risk across the perioperative setting or simply by managing operating room productivity, anesthesiologists continue to feel pressure to make the surgeons want to bring their patients to the hospital where they work.
 Jody Locke, CPC, ABC Vice President of Anesthesia and Pain Management Services, addresses this ongoing challenge in his article “Getting Paid for Anesthesia: Mastering the Challenges of Viability.”
 One of the trends discussed in Mr. Locke’s article is the fact that “Some of the nation’s largest hospital organizations have come to identify the improvement of operating room productivity as a key strategic objective,” and that “anesthesia practices are having to develop an entirely new set of reporting and management tools to both monitor the appropriateness of operating room utilization and help hospital administrations reset surgeon expectations.”
 Other trends are the transfer of financial responsibility from employers and health plans to patients themselves and the increasingly common insistence of hospitals on examining their anesthesia groups’ books when negotiating stipends.